frederic-perez/AmE-dictionary/data/dictionary.md

 __second wind__ _n_ Renewed energy or strength to continue an undertaking; _She had dinner and got a second wind to finish painting._
 __second-guess__ _v_ :seven::dart: (second-guessing)
 __second-string__ _Southhampton beat a largely second-string Arsenal team 2-0._
-__secret weapon__ _n_ :three: something that will help you gain a big advantage over your competitors, that they do not know about.
+__secret weapon__ _n_ :four: Something that will help you gain a big advantage over your competitors, that they do not know about.
 __secular__ :two::hammer:
 __security blanket__ A blanket (or toy) carried by a child to reduce anxiety.
 Stems from the Peanuts comic where the character Linus always had his blanket with him.
 __security detail__ _He travels with a security detail._